borgbackup/borgbackup.github.io/releases/borg-1.1.rst

 .. git log 1.0.0..1.1.0  --format=format:%an | sort | uniq

 ..
-The .contributor spans avoid word-wrapping names, since that's a rude thing to do.
+The .contributor spans avoid word wrapping names, since that's a rude thing to do.

 .. container:: contributors